-If you’re experiencing low completion rates for your online learning offerings, chances are high that it’s just not want your employees want.
+If you’re experiencing low completion rates for your online learning offerings, chances are high that it’s just not what your employees want.
 You’re not hitting the right notes.
 It’s probably over-engineered and boring as &*(^@#.

 Sure, you’re doing what all the other companies are doing.
 But guess what, they’re having the same results.
 They’re just not telling you.